nlpAThits/TopNCosSimAvg/README.md

 <br>
 ```--sim_ts start:end:step```,
 <br>
-where start, stop, and step must be floats.
+where start, end, and step must be floats.

 The following call will search the whole range for 'label' for all four unit types, where <br>
 ```types      = -tf -idf``` <br>